Jerrryyy/hodaielab_wiki/DTI.md

-### Diffusion Tensor Imaging
+### Diffusion Weighted Imaging

-Diffusion tensor imaging or DTI is used to visualize the white matter and associated microstructural properties for body tissues.
-In our lab, we use DTI to visualize peripheral nerves and major white matter pathways within the brain.
-For more details on how to set up a Linux environment to perform DTI analyses.< click [here](DTI)>
+Diffusion weighted imaging can provide information that can be further used to generate diffusion tensor images.
+After which, we can visualize the white matter and associated microstructural properties for body tissues.
+In our lab, we use diffusion weighted images to visualize peripheral nerves and major white matter pathways within the brain.
+For more details on how to set up a Linux environment to perform these analyses.

 Here are some steps to set-up your machine for DTI analyses:
 1. Mrtrix3